-You will find the applications you need online at Access Arkansas.
-The site also will provide you with information so you can determine whether you’re qualified for assistance before submitting an application.
+You will find the applications you need online at Access Arkansas (answer the voter registration question to begin the application).
+The site also will give you information so you can see whether you’re qualified for assistance before submitting an application.
 You also may apply at your local county office.

 What is ARKids First?

 ARKids First health insurance provides coverage for Arkansas children who otherwise might have gone without health care.
 Eligibility for ARKids is based on your family’s income and other factors.
 Resources are totally disregarded.
 ARKids A offers low-income families a comprehensive package of benefits.
 ARKids B provides coverage for families with higher incomes.
 Children must be under age 19, living in your home and a U.S. citizen or qualified legal alien.
 If you have questions about your child’s eligibility, call our ARKids First free hotline at 1-888-474-8275, visit your local county office or log on to Access Arkansas.